dclnbrght/web/content-software/fullstack-software-engineers-in-the-ai-era.md

 If different parts of the code have to be reviewed by mutiple specialist engineers it will slow down the process significantly.
 The code review process will be a real pinch point in the efficient delivery of software and slowing down the time to market.

-This is where fullstack engineers have a distinct advantage, they can review the code across the full stack, so that it can be released sooner.
+This is where fullstack engineers have a distinct advantage, they can review the code across the full stack, and get it released faster.

 ## Why scale is different with AI?

-You might be thinking: *“This doesn't apply to large codebases with millions of lines across dozens of services.”* But here’s what is changing: AI agents are becoming increasingly capable of navigating and modifying complex codebases in ways that would take any engineer months to understand.
+You might be thinking: *“This doesn't apply to large codebases with millions of lines across dozens of services.”* But here’s what's changing: AI agents are becoming increasingly capable of navigating and modifying complex codebases in ways that would take any engineer months to understand.
 The bottleneck is no longer *“who has deep knowledge of each specific subsystem”*, it's *“who can architect the right solution and direct AI agents to implement it correctly, across the stack.”*

 In large companies, the most valuable engineers are those who can: understand the broader system architecture, break down complex problems into AI directable tasks, and review the generated code for security, performance, maintainability etc. regardless of which part of the stack it touches.
 This is architectural design thinking and understanding, not specialist depth.